haydenmuhl/markdown-srd/dnd-5e-srd-5.1.md

 Orc
 Kobold
 You (the deck’s owner)
-                 Not for resale.
-Permission granted to print or photocopy this document for personal use only.
-System Reference Document 5.1 216

 Deck of Many Things
 Wondrous item, legendary
 Usually found in a box or pouch, this deck contains a number of cards made of ivory or vellum.
 Most (75 percent) of these decks have only thirteen cards, but the rest have twenty-­‐‑two.